Seniors Health Insurance

 • Access to additional health, household, transport, education and recreation concessions that may be offered by your state, territory or local government

-To be eligible for the Commonwealth Seniors Health Care Card, you need to be 65 years and over and living in Australia as an Australian resident or on a Special Category visa.
-You must not be eligible to receive a payment from the Department of Veteran’s Affairs or the Department of Human Services.
+To be eligible for the Commonwealth Seniors Health Care Card, you need to be 66 and 6 months or over, and living in Australia as an Australian resident or on a Special Category visa.
+You must not be eligible to receive a payment from the Department of Veterans Affairs or the Department of Human Services.

 You’ll be asked to provide your own and your partner’s tax file numbers and you’ll be subjected to an income test.
 To qualify for the Commonwealth seniors card, you must have an annual income of less than: